parsakafi/wp-meta-optimizer/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-You can use WP Meta Optimizer to make your WordPress website load faster if you use meta information, for example Post/Comment/User/Term metas.
+You can use Meta Optimizer to make your WordPress website load faster if you use meta information, for example Post/Comment/User/Term metas.

 == Description ==